Backbase/boat-bay/README.md

 ```

 This is where you can configure and set up product sources.
-It should contain definitions for your portals, sources, dashboard and spec types.
+It should contain definitions for your `portals`, `sources`, `dashboard` and `specTypes`.
-Where username and password are you should use your own.
+Where `username` and `password` are you should use your own.
-The example above show the configuration for an example source, the data in this is not valid.
+The example above show the configuration for an example `source`, the data in this is not valid.
 Break down of the source example:

+    name
-- name: the name of your source
+        the name of your source
+    baseUrl
-- baseUrl: the base url that will be used for your specs
+        the base url that will be used for your specs
+    type
-- type: This describes where your source in coming from, file system, jfrog, boat maven plugin
+        This describes where your source in coming from, file system, jfrog, boat maven plugin
+    active
-- active: boolean indicating state of activity
+        boolean indicating state of activity
+    filterArtifactsName
-- filterArtifactsName: this defines what type of file ending, yaml, json, yml, however it could be made more specific
+        this defines what type of file ending, yaml, json, yml, however it could be made more specific
+    sourcePaths
-- sourcePaths: this is a list of the parent directories for each capability under the product defined in this source
+        this is a list of the parent directories for each capability under the product defined in this source
+    name
-    - name: /{capability_name}/
+        /{capability_name}/
+    username
-- username: username of user accessing repo
+        username of user accessing repo, these may change depending on the repo configured for this source
+    password
-- password: password of user accessing repo
+        password of user accessing repo,
+        this will be what ever password/key (usually encrypted) you use to access the repo configured in this source
+    cronExpression
-- cronExpression: schedule for scanning the source for updates and changes
+        schedule for scanning the source for updates and changes
+    capabilityKeySpEL
-- capabilityKeySpEL: this is the spring expression language that will be used to
+        this is the spring expression language that will be used to
         format/produce the keys for capabilities, recommend use of this example's expressions
+    capabilityNameSpEL
-- capabilityNameSpEL: spring expression language that is used to generate the capability names
+        spring expression language that is used to generate the capability names
+    serviceKeySpEL
-- serviceKeySpEL: spring expression language that is used to generate the service keys
+        spring expression language that is used to generate the service keys
+    serviceNameSpEL
-- serviceNameSpEL: spring expression language that is used to generate the service names
+        spring expression language that is used to generate the service names
+    specFilterSpEL
-- specFilterSpEL: spring expression language for filtering specifications
+        spring expression language for filtering specifications
+    specKeySpEL
-- specKeySpEL: spring expression language for generating the spec keys
+        spring expression language for generating the spec keys
-- overwriteChanges: boolean
-- runOnStartup: boolean
-- portal:
+    overwriteChanges
+        boolean, set this to true to overwrite a spec that is existing if false a new spec is created
+    runOnStartup
+        boolean, set this to true to scan specs from this source upon starting the application
+    portal
+        key
-- key: key for this source's portal
+            key for this source's portal
+        name
-- name: name for this source's portal
+            name for this source's portal
-- product:
+    product
+        key
-- key: key for this product
+            key for this product
+        name
-- name: name for this product
+            name for this product

-  Define the portals used in the sources where indicated in the example.
+Define the `portals` used in the sources where indicated in the example.

 ### Building

-Run clean install in project root.
+Run mvn clean install in project root.

 ### Running Locally

 To run the application it is fairly simple.
 First add the following parameters to your run configuration :

-- name: backbase.bootstrap.file value: location of the bootstrap.yaml file described above
+- name: backbase.bootstrap.file value: location of the bootstrap.yaml file described in [Bootstrap File](#bootstrap-file).
 - name: boat.scheduler.source.scanner.enabled value: true

-To run the frontend go to the package.json file and run this line: ` "start": "npm run webpack:dev"`
+To run the frontend go to the [package.json](boat-bay-server/package.json) file and run this
+line: ` "start": "npm run webpack:dev"` under the dir boat-bay-server

-#### Resetting database
+#### Resetting Database

 Add the following properties to your run configuration:
 - spring.liquibase.clear-checksums